apache/flink/docs/tutorials/etl.md

 Your applications are certainly capable of using state without getting Flink involved in managing it -- but Flink offers some compelling features for the state it manages:

-* local: Flink state is kept local to the machine that processes it, and can be accessed at memory speed
+* **local**: Flink state is kept local to the machine that processes it, and can be accessed at memory speed
-* durable: Flink state is automatically checkpointed and restored
+* **durable**: Flink state is fault-tolerant, i.e., it is automatically checkpointed at regular intervals, and is restored upon failure
-* vertically scalable: Flink state can be kept in embedded RocksDB instances that scale by adding more local disk
+* **vertically scalable**: Flink state can be kept in embedded RocksDB instances that scale by adding more local disk
-* horizontally scalable: Flink state is redistributed as your cluster grows and shrinks
+* **horizontally scalable**: Flink state is redistributed as your cluster grows and shrinks
-* queryable: Flink state can be queried via a REST API
+* **queryable**: Flink state can be queried externally via the [Queryable State API]({{ site.baseurl }}{% link dev/stream/state/queryable_state.md %}).

 In this section you will learn how to work with Flink's APIs that manage keyed state.

 ### Rich Functions

-At this point you've already seen several of Flink's function interfaces, including `FilterFunction`, `MapFunction`, and `FlatMapFunction`.
+At this point you have already seen several of Flink's function interfaces, including `FilterFunction`, `MapFunction`, and `FlatMapFunction`.
 These are all examples of the Single Abstract Method pattern.